aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/code-comparison/working-with-data-in-apache-poi-and-aspose-cells/insert-hyperlinks-in-worksheet/_index.md

 It is possible to add hyperlinks to external Excel files by calling the Hyperlinks collection's Add method.
 The Add method takes the following parameters:

-- Cell name, the name of the cell the hyperlink will be added to.
+- Cell name – the name of the cell to which the hyperlink will be added.
-- Number of rows, the number of rows in this hyperlink range.
+- Number of rows – the number of rows in this hyperlink range.
-- Number of columns, the number of columns in this hyperlink range.
+- Number of columns – the number of columns in this hyperlink range.
-- URL, the address of the target, external Excel file.
+- URL – the address of the target external Excel file.

 **Java**

 {{< highlight java >}}

 cell = cells.get("A3");

 cell.setValue("External Link");